 .1.
 Create the Terraform Plan

-The Terraform plan step works just like any other plan, but you need to ensure that you save the output so that it can be converted into JSON at a later stage.
+The Terraform plan step works just like any other plan, but make sure you save the output so you can convert it into JSON later.

 terraform plan --out=FILENAME